 Check out the participating private schools – We highly recommend visiting the school of your choice before making a decision.
 Choose the school that is the best fit for your child.

 Apply for admission at a private school – Apply to the participating school(s) of your choice.
-Your child will go through their normal admission process.
+Your child will go through the normal admission process.

 Have the private school submit a Scholarship application – Once the school accepts your child, the school can submit a scholarship application on your child’s behalf.